nohahussien/EDA/README.md

 ---

 **Highest education level attained by parent(s) (in a descending order)**
-1. master's degree
+1. Master's degree
-2. bachelor's degree
+2. Bachelor's degree
-3. associate's degree
+3. Associate's degree
-4. some college
+4. Some college
-5. high school
+5. High school
-6. some high school
+6. Some high school

 ---